 - Create two parameters named ChromeCleanupReportingEnabled and ChromeCleanupEnabled.

 - Restart your PC and check if the Software Reporter Tool is putting a load on the processor.

-Note: By default, the value will be 0, if it is different, then double click on the created parameters and set 0.
-If the Chrome folder is not in the left column, then create it by right-clicking on Policies and ” New “> ” Section “.
+Note: By default, the value will be 0; if it is different, double click on the created parameters and set 0.
+If the Chrome folder is not in the left column, then make it by right-clicking on Policies and ” New “> ” Section “.

 HKEY_CURRENT_USER \ SOFTWARE \ Microsoft \ Windows \ CurrentVersion \ Policies

 - Right-click on Policies on the left and New > Section.

 - Name it DisallowRun